Seven Seas Lagoon: 2016 alligator attack

 At around 9:15 p.m. on June 14, 2016, a two-year-old boy wading in the Seven Seas Lagoon at the Grand Floridian Resort & Spa was grabbed and mauled to death by an alligator.
 His parents tried to intervene, but they were unsuccessful.
 The boy's intact body was discovered at the bottom of the lagoon at approximately 1:45 p.m. the following afternoon; he was found near where he went missing 12 to 15 yards (11 to 14 m) from the shore in about 6 feet (1.8 m) of water.
 The medical examiner ruled that the child died of "drowning and traumatic injuries."
 Reuters reported that the resort would put up signs warning guests about alligators and five of them were earlier killed in the search, to examine their stomachs.
 Shortly after the incident, Disney temporarily removed several references to alligators from various attractions throughout Disney World.

 Terrain adjustments

 After the 2016 alligator attack, the beaches and walkways of the Seven Seas Lagoon received an updated shoreline, which now features sharp, giant rocks and roped-off gates dividing guests from the shoreline of the lagoon.
 Signs warning guests about the wildlife of the lake were added as well.

 Watercraft

 Disney Transport ferries operating include Admiral Joe Fowler (formerly Magic Kingdom I), Richard F. Irvine (formerly Magic Kingdom II) and, since 1976, General Joe Potter (formerly Kingdom Queen).

 Other smaller watercraft also operate.
 Two steam-powered sidewheelers formerly operated, Southern Seas until 1975 and Ports O' Call until 1982.
 Southern Seas was replaced in 1977 by Southern Seas II, a slightly larger sidewheeler that was diesel-powered instead of steam-powered, that operated until 1996.
+All three boats that travel the Seven Seas Lagoon were named after people who were instrumental in the creation of Disneyworld.